w3f-community/perun-polkadot-pallet/README.md

 ## Known issues

 - It is possible to dispute unfunded channels.
 This could be used to inflate the on-chain state.
-- The used `StorageMaps` do not use a prefix and could therefore collide.
-This can only happen with negligible probability.

 ## Future